 Hurricane is another name for a tropical cyclone that forms specifically in the Atlantic or eastern Pacific Oceans.
-Like typhoons (which form in the western Pacific), they refer to a revolving storm formed over tropical or sub-tro
+They refer to a revolving storm formed over tropical or sub-tropical oceans.

-If the tropical cyclone travels polewards and becomes caught up in a front, it can become an extratropical or post-tropical storm.
+If the tropical cyclone travels polewards towards the mid-latitudes, it can make a transition into an extratropical or post-tropical storm.

 Hurricanes cannot form at the latitudes of the UK as they require much higher sea surface temperatures to develop than exist close to the UK.
 However, the UK is sometimes affected by extratropical storms as they move to higher latitudes, such as ex-Hurricane Ophelia in 2017.
 Occasionally, intense mid-latitude depressions can produce near hurricane strength winds.
 The most widely publicised such depression occurred on 16 October 1987, known as The Great Storm.